-2 cups of sprouted buckwheat groats
+2 cups buckwheat groats (sprouted)

-¾ cups of sesame seeds (rinsed, soaked for 4 hours)
+¾ cup sesame seeds (rinsed, soaked 4 hours)

-¾ cups of hemp seeds
+¾ cup hemp seeds

-¾ cups of raisins
+¾ cup of raisins

-1 cup of raw cacao powder
+1 cup of cacao powder

-10 large medjool dates (soaked for 1 hour)
+10 large dates (soaked 1 hour)

-1 tsp of cinnamon
+1 teaspoon of cinnamon

-1 tsp of vanilla (or vanilla extract)
+1 teaspoon of vanilla (or vanilla extract)

-1 tsp of Himalayan pink salt (optional)
+1 teaspoon of salt (optional)

 1. Soak raw buckwheat for at least 30 minutes by using 2-3 parts water to 1 part buckwheat.
 The buckwheat seeds will absorb a lot of water.